-Example: To determine if there is a significant difference between the minutes of video games played in a day for student who play a sport and those that do not.
+Example: To determine if there is a significant difference between the minutes of video games played in a day for students who play a sport and those who do not.

 - A correlation test is a way to see how two things are related.
 It measures how closely the numbers of two things go together or change together.
 For example, we are interested in whether the number of minutes spent playing video games is related to the number of minutes spent studying.